WCI-Computer-Science/WCI-Walks/README.md

-secret_key = # Put your secure code for signing cookies google_client_id = # Put the Client ID of your Google Oauth web application google_client_secret = # Put the Client Secret of your Google Oauth web application database_url = # Put the url to connect to your database here
+secret_key = # Put your secure code for signing cookies google_client_id = # Put the Client ID of your Google Oauth web application google_client_secret = # Put the Client Secret of your Google Oauth web application walkapi_client_id = # Put the Client ID of your walk API Oauth app (currently Strava) walkapi_client_secret = # Put the Client Secret of your walk API Oauth app (currently Strava) database_url = # Put the url to connect to your database here
 ```
+Alternatively, you can set environment variables for the above.
+Check configs.py to ensure you have everything added.

 After that, follow the instructions below.